Ava-Vispilio/Deluminator/README.md

 Deployment & User Interaction
 1. Clone the repo and load it as an unpacked extension into Chrome
-2. Insert your own Google Custom Search API (GET IT HERE) and ID into background.js
+2. Insert your own Google Custom Search API [(get it here)](https://developers.google.com/custom-search/v1/overview) and ID into background.js
 3. Start using the extension!

 ## Challenges we ran into